Direct powers, ultrapowers and cumulative powers: A hierarchy of cumulative direct powers

 We may loosen our terminology and call an arbitrary formula \emph{non-collapsible} if its prenex conjunctive normal form is non-collapsible.
 We call a formula as such because they do not force the \emph{collapse} of different levels of the hierarchy, that is, they are formulas whose truth do not require the identification of elements of different levels of the hierarchy.
 A more detailed explanation of the above definitions is in order.
-To offer it, we shall consider the context of a cumulative power of first level, that is, $\mathcal{F}^+_1(\mathcal{A})$.
+To offer it, we shall consider the context of a simple cumulative power, that is, $\mathfrak{C}(\mathcal{A}, I)$.
 As one may easily see, a literal which is not a positive equality is preserved in both directions between direct powers and their relative cumulative powers.
 Thus, the satisfaction of condition (i) of Definition \ref{def non collapsible 2} by a formula entails its preservation.
-Similarly, the satisfaction of condition (iii) of Definition \ref{def non collapsible 2} ensures that, in each conjunct of a formula in prenex conjunctive normal form, there is a subformula not containing positive equalities which is satisfied, so that we also obtain preservation.
 On the other hand, if a sentence satisfies condition (ii) of Definition \ref{def non collapsible 2}, there are three possible cases.
-If it satisfies condition (iii) of Definition \ref{def non collapsible}, the presence of an existential quantifier on each side of the equality allows us to choose, for whatever choice of elements of $\mathcal{F}_\beta(\mathcal{A})$ on the other side, a suitable element of the same level as those, so that identity may be reached.
+If it satisfies condition (iii) of Definition \ref{def non collapsible}, the presence of an existential quantifier on each side of the equality allows us to choose, for whatever choice of elements of $\mathfrak{C}(\mathcal{A}, I)$ on the other side, a suitable element of the same level as those, so that identity may be reached.
 A constant, on the other hand, does a similar job, since it forces the term in which it occurs to be of the largest possible rank inside the cumulative power structure in question.
-If it satisfies condition (ii) of Definition \ref{def non collapsible}, since if there is a universally bound variable on one side, then it also occurs on the other side, the ranks of the interpreted terms will always match, for it is possible to choose suitable elements of $\mathcal{F}_\beta(\mathcal{A})$ given any elements picked by the universal quantifiers.
-The constants, in turn, play a similar role, since they are of the highest rank possible in the relevant model, and similarly their values are of the highest possible rank which can be assumed.
+If it satisfies condition (ii) of Definition \ref{def non collapsible}, since if there is a universally bound variable on one side, then it also occurs on the other side, the ranks of the interpreted terms will always match, for it is possible to choose suitable elements of $\mathfrak{C}(\mathcal{A}, I)$ given any elements picked by the universal quantifiers.
+The constants, in turn, play a similar role, since in non-strongly cumulative power hierarchies -- those in which they have interpretations -- they are of the highest rank possible in the relevant model, and similarly their values are of the highest possible rank which can be assumed.
 Thus, if constants are on one side of a positive equality and there are variables bound by existential quantifiers on the other side, we may match the ranks as required.